vswanlund/vswanlund.github.io/tag-mobile-sdks/ios/start.md

 * Triggers - Your app can react to PowaTag tags placed around the environment.
 * Workflows - Respond to tags by providing appropriate and contextual user journeys.
-* Baskets - People can purchase products from PowaTag merchants using your app.
+* Baskets - Users can add products to a basket for purchase from PowaTag merchants to using your app.
+* Payments - Users can easily pay for the products they selected using your app.

 <br />